recallwei/code-snippets/README.md

 # Code Snippets

+No more config and template code.
-⌨️ Some code snippets makes your life better!
+Free your hands, making your life better!

 ## License